PGCE Secondary: Science specialism

 The Institute of Physics (IOP) offers a limited number of tax-free scholarships to students looking to complete a ITE Physics degree.

-Candidates should have an approved degree in a science.
-Some familiarity with schools through work experience or observation should be gained prior to interview.
+Candidates should have an approved degree in a science, and if possible, some familiarity with schools through work experience or observation, prior to interview.
 Applicants will also be asked to prepare a short presentation on a school science topic for the interview.